shaunlebron/blinky/README.md

 f_saveglobe       : take screenshots of each globe face (environment map)
 ```

-## Patch
+## The Patch

+[This patch](fisheye.patch) contains all changes to EXISTING files in TyrQuake.

+These are the only NEW files:

+- NQ/fisheye.c
+- include/fisheye.h
+- lenses/*.lua
+- globes/*.lua

+### Patch-generation

-I'm generating the current [fisheye patch](fisheye.patch) with the command:
+I generate the [fisheye patch](fisheye.patch) with the command:

 ```
 git diff 23119f4eb2ac6b5cef3e1ebfc785189b011aae26..
 NQ common include Makefile
 ```

-(The patch does not include the new files "NQ/fisheye.c" and "include/fisheye.h", so
-you can better see the existing changes to the engine)